Arxane/Arxane/README.md

 - 👀 I’m interested in Web Development, App Development, and Gaming Centred Ai.
 - 🌱 I’m currently learning Artificial Intelligence & Data Science
 - 💞️ I’m looking to collaborate on different topics and open to learning new topics
-- 📫 You can reach my via email or on socials.
+- 📫 You can reach me via email or on socials.

 <!---
 Arxane/Arxane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.